 A main stage, a DJ, artists and race play-by-play are all part of the festival, along with obstacle courses, bike decorating, vendors, mountain and E-bike demos, a gear-up stations for bikes, beer gardens, food trucks, electric race cars on display, free bike valet service, great draw prizes to be won and more.

 In addition, Concord Community Park’s resident Canoe Cultures program will be on site exhibiting boat building techniques as part of its mission to pass Indigenous knowledge about canoe carving from one generation to the next.

 Science World will also be part of the festival with presentations for children on sustainability.
 “Science World is excited to work with our neighbours at Concord Pacific to support this event, and we look forward to welcoming the community to East False Creek this summer,” said Tracy Redies, President and CEO of Science World.

 “We encourage people of all bike levels to come out and participate,” says Jaime Williams, Event Director with Concord Pacific.
 “From serious athletes to biking beginners, there will be something for everyone.
 Trained professionals will also be on site for a free bike tune-up, answer questions and educate you on the best bike for your ability, size and lifestyle.”

 Online registration is required to be part of the festival ride.
 All participants will be entered for various prize draws, including a family get-away to either the Sundial Hotel in Whistler, or the Westin Bayshore in Vancouver.

-Concord is donating the festival’s proceeds to Cycling BC’s youth cycling and high-performance programs.
+Concord is donating race registration fees to Cycling BC’s youth cycling and high-performance program development.

 For race registration, race details and event schedule, visit eventbrite.ca and for more bike festival information, visit Concord Pacific.